SynBioHub/Plugin-Visual-Test-js/README.md

 # Plugin-Visualisation-Test-js
-A very small test plugin to test the visualisation interface is working for SynBioHub.
+A small test plugin to test the visualisation interface is working for SynBioHub.
 Could be the basis for javascript (Node.js) based visualisation plugins.

 # Install
 ## Using docker